Optimality and robustness in path-planning under initial uncertainty: Introduction

 In section \ref{sec:Determ}, we start by reviewing the standard deterministic setting: planning an optimal path to a known target by solving a single HJB equation.
 We then introduce the target uncertainty in section \ref{sec:AverageCase} and develop methods for optimizing the {\em average-case performance}.
 Interestingly, the methods for doing this depend entirely on what is known about the certainty time $T$.
-Once the min-cost to each potential target is known, we show that, for a fixed/constant $T,$ the expected-cost-minimizing waypoint is found by optimizing over a constraint set determined by solving a single stationary HJB equation.
-If $T$ is random and has a known discrete distribution, we show that optimal waypoints are found by solving a sequence of time-dependent HJB equations.
+Once the min-cost to each potential target is known, we show that, for a fixed/constant $T,$ the expected-cost-minimizing waypoint is found by optimizing over a constraint set determined by solving a single stationary HJB equation. { } If $T$ is random and has a known discrete distribution, we show that optimal waypoints are found by solving a sequence of time-dependent HJB equations.
 For simplicity, our method is described with the likelihood of individual targets viewed as independent of the realized value of $T$, but we later show in Appendix \ref{sec:drones_example} that this assumption is not essential.
-If $T$ is an exponentially distributed random variable, finding an optimal waypoint is not enough -- since the target might be identified before we reach it, we also need to find an optimal path toward that waypoint.
+If $T$ is an exponentially distributed random variable, finding an optimal waypoint is not enough -- we also need to find an optimal path toward that waypoint since the target might be identified before we reach it.
 We explain how this can be accomplished by solving a quasi-variational HJB inequality of obstacle type.